-At the end of your training, you will develop your online portfolio, which you will present to your personal tutor during your Professional Reflective Viva, in order to receive the recommendation for QTS.
-Centre based training includes Present in Person (PiP) and synchronous / asynchronous online approaches supported by personal tutorials and guided independent study.
+Centre based training is mainly Present in Person (PiP,) however synchronous/asynchronous online approaches are utilised as appropriate, and trainees are supported by personal tutorials and guided independent study.
 Expert colleagues from within the school partnership support the design and delivery of the curriculum.
 Such partnership not only allows for greater collaboration between university-based and school-based expert colleagues, but also ensures that trainees are adequately supported in 'practising key skills as well as an opportunity to work with and learn from expert colleagues as they apply their knowledge and understanding of the evidence in the classroom' (DfE, 2019, p.5).

 We recognise the expertise of our school-based colleagues to assist in the delivery of our curriculum, therefore, trainees should be able to demonstrate progress throughout the placement and key expectations for each placement are provided to support formative feedback.
-The placement should provide opportunities for trainees to observe, practise, receive feedback and improve in line with the 'Learn how to' statements as set out in the CCF and to engage with all aspects of the BA (Hons) Primary Early Years with QTS curriculum.
+The placement should provide opportunities for trainees to observe, practise, receive feedback and improve in line with the 'Learn how to' statements as set out in the CCF and to engage with all aspects of the PGCE Primary Early Years with QTS curriculum.